likithakona2508-bit/Blinkit_Sales_Analysis/README.md

 ### 🔍 Project Overview

-This Power BI project analyzes Blinkit grocery sales data to understand sales performance, customer ratings, outlet distribution, and item-level insights.
+This project involves building an interactive Power BI dashboard to analyze Blinkit grocery sales data.
-The dashboard provides a clear and interactive view of key business metrics to support data-driven decision-making.
+The objective is to evaluate sales performance, outlet efficiency, product categories, and customer preferences to support business decision-making.

+The dashboard converts raw sales data into clear, actionable insights using KPIs, filters, and visual storytelling.

 ### 🛠 Tools & Technologies
 Power BI Desktop